The ancient vegetable of Russian cuisine

 The way to prepare black radish:

 If you slice it finely – make sure you sprinkle first a bit of salt on it and let it produce its juice.
 Then poor it with whatever you prefer: unrefined sunflower oil, the same+mayonnaise, the same+table vinegar – depends on your taste.
 Then I always sprinkle it a bit with black pepper from the mill.

 In the internet you can find a lot of recipies for black radish in various salads.
 But I prefer to prepare it with minimum ingredients.
 There are also almost forgotten ancient recipies of cold soups with black radish.
-Mainly they are based on Kvas – the wonderful Russian drink made of hard bits of black or rye bread, yeast, fermentation starter (zakvaska) and sugar.
+Mainly they are based on Kvas – the wonderful Russian drink made of hard bits of black or rye bread, yeast, fermentation starter (zakvaska) and a bit of sugar.